Police: 1998 Arkansas school shooter killed in crash

 Drew Grant, 33, who had legally changed his name from Andrew Golden and had been living in Jackson, Missouri, died at around 9 p.m.
 Saturday, television station KAIT reported.
 The vehicle he was driving crashed head-on into another vehicle on Highway 167 near Cave City, which is about 100 miles (160 kilometers) north of Little Rock.

-Three other people were injured in the crash and taken to hospitals, according to a State Police preliminary summary of the crash.
-It didn’t say which vehicle they were in, how badly hurt they were or which vehicle was responsible for the crash.
+The driver of the second vehicle, identified as Daniel Petty, 59, of Essex, Missouri, was also killed in the crash, according to a State Police preliminary summary of the wreck.
+Three other people, including two adults and a child, were injured and taken to hospitals.
+The summary didn’t say which vehicle they were in, how badly hurt they were or which vehicle was responsible for the crash.

 Golden and Mitchell Johnson, who were 11 and 13 respectively, set off a fire alarm on March 24, 1998 and shot at people as they evacuated from Westside Middle School in Jonesboro, which is about 120 miles (193 kilometers) northeast of Little Rock.